The best way to travel between Nice and Monaco? The taxi boat.

 • Return to Nice after a night at the Monte Carlo Casino

-• Late transfer from Nice Airport to a yacht at Port Hercules
+• Late arrival from Nice Airport to Port Hercules yacht

 • Professional event exit (product launch, gala) with return to Nice